carologistics/clips_executive/clips_executive/cx_docs/plugins/file_load_plugin.rst

 ..
 Note::

   It is recommended to use load over batch whenever possible due to the superior error handling of load.
-  E.g., when using batch, a missing closing parenthesis ``)``  may lead to a silent faliure as CLIPS treats this as an uncompleted command and waits for another closing parenthesis to appear before actually processing the input.
+  E.g., when using batch, a missing closing parenthesis ``)``  may lead to a silent failure as CLIPS treats this as an uncompleted command and waits for another closing parenthesis to appear before actually processing the input.

 Usage Example
 *************